Skip to content

 In the early days of computer crime, investigations were the "Wild West."
 Techniques varied from person to person, and evidence was frequently thrown out of court because the methods were unproven or sloppy.

 To mitigate these risks, digital forensics professionals rely on standardized lifecycles.
 These frameworks provide a roadmap for the investigation, ensuring consistency and repeatability.
 If another expert were to take the same evidence and follow your steps, they should arrive at the same conclusion.
-This concept is known as reproducibility, and it is the cornerstone of forensic science.
+This concept is known as reproducibility, and it is a foundational requirement of forensic science.

 While various organizations have proposed different models, two stand out as the gold standards for modern investigators: the NIST SP 800-86 (popular in the United States and federal sectors) and the international standard ISO/IEC 27037 (recognized globally).